node-red/node-red-ui-nodes/node-red-node-ui-iframe/README.md

 `payload` property of input message specifies a data sent to the embedded page using Web messaging API.
-If a data from the embedded Web page is received via Web messaging API, it is outputted as `payload` value  of outgoing message.
+If a data from the embedded Web page is received via Web messaging API, it is output as the `payload` value the of outgoing message.

 Example
 -------